superguine/CODSOFT/README.md

    >- **too high** ( _You have guessed a higher number_).
    >- **too low** (_You have guessed a Lower number_).

-4. Repeat steps 2 and 3 until the user guesses the correct number.
+4. Repeat steps 2 and 3 until the user guesses the correct number.  return

 **You can incorporate additional details as follows:**